dbankier/ti-testflight-hook/README.md

 **You will be prompted for the release notes.**

-Then uses the `--testflight` flag with the titanium cli.
+Then use the `--testflight` flag with the titanium cli to upload to TestFlight.
 For example:

 ~~~
 $ ti build -p ios -F ipad -T dist-adhoc --testflight